JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 * Bugfix: "Back to" control in customizer.
 * Bugfix: Button text size control in customizer.
 * Bugfix: Logo control in customizer.
-* Enhancement: Update Deutsch German language strings.
+* Enhancement: Update Deutsche German language strings.

 = 1.4.6 – 2020-08-12 =
 * New Feature: Created a new control for change wp-login.php page title.